Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

     <img src="https://github.com/Arun152k/Analysis-of-US-Elections-2020/blob/master/Graphs/BarGraph_Followers.png" width="600" height="400"  />

   The Graph shows how many followers the republican and democratic users have by segregating them into classes(0-50,50-200,200-1000,1000 and above).
 For example, if a user has 250 followers, he would be placed under the third class(200-1000).
-From the above, we can tell that on average republican accounts have more followers than democratic users since the numbers from the republic users are higher in every class.
-And most of the pro-democratic and pro-republican supporters have only 0-50 followers.
+From the above, we can tell that most of the pro-democratic and pro-republican supporters have only 0-50 followers.
 Of course, this is limited to only the users from whom we collected the tweets.

   <li><h4>Tweet count vs Originating State</h4></li>